Loading...

 Privacy Summary

-Synpulse Holding AG and its subsidiaries are the entities within Synpulse Network are providing this Privacy Notice and are referred to herein as “we”, “us”, or “our”.
-Synpulse is committed to protecting your information by handling it responsibly and safeguarding it using appropriate technical, administrative, and physical security measures.
+Synpulse Holding AG and its subsidiaries and affiliates are providing this Privacy Notice and are referred to herein as “Synpulse Group”, “we”, “us”, or “our”.
+Synpulse is committed to protecting your information by handling it responsibly and safeguarding it using appropriate technical, administrative, and physical security measures in accordance with applicable data protection laws and Synpulse’s Group Data Protection Policy and related policies.

 Information About You that We Process

 We may process information about you that: (i) you provide to us, (ii) that we obtain from third parties or (iii) that is publicly available.
 This information may include your name, age, gender, date of birth and contact details.
-It may also include ‘sensitive’ or ‘special categories’ of personal data, such as dietary requirements or mobility information.
-For a more detailed description of the information about you that we may process, please see below.
+It may also include ‘sensitive’ or ‘special categories’ of personal data, such as dietary requirements or mobility information where necessary for a defined and legitimate purpose (for example, accessibility or event-related requirements).

 How We Use Information About You